CS362-Team12/Pixhell/Pixhell Living Document.md

 3. Max Russell
    1. Actors: Player, Sound System
-   2. Triggers: The player enters a new stage or enters a boss fight (stage boss or final boss).
+   2. Triggers: The player enters a new stage or enters a boss fight.
    3. Preconditions: The stage or boss fight has been loaded and the sound system is already initialized and functioning.
    4. Postconditions: The background music changes based on the specific event triggered or new location entered.
    5. List of Steps:
       1. The game detects the player has entered a new stage or has transitioned into a boss fight.
       2. The sound system prepares the corresponding music for the new encounter.
-      3. The previous music fades away and is replaced with the new track.
+      3. The previous music stops and is replaced with the new track.
-      4. The player hears the matching music integrated with what they are experiencing in terms of gameplay.
+      4. The player hears the matching music integrated with what they are experiencing in terms of gameplay (boss music, lobby music).
    6. Extensions/Variations:
-      1. During loading screens or in the hub/main area, ambient (elevator) music plays.
+      1. In the main menu, a unique theme track plays.
-      2. The music is intensified (faster BPM) if the player’s health gets critically low.
+      2. The music is intensified (faster BPM) if the player is critically low on health.
    7. Failure:
       1. A file might be corrupted or missing entirely meaning there is just silence during gameplay.
 This could be avoided by having a default track to play in the event that there is not one already set)
       2. Tracks might lag or stutter.
 This could be avoided by pre-loading music assets ahead of time.